fernando-apollo/apollo-conn-genui/README.md

 This project provides a user interface for generating Apollo connectors from OpenAPI specifications.
 It simplifies the process of creating connectors by providing a visual tool to configure and generate the necessary code.

+This project the [apollo-conn-gen](https://github.com/fernando-apollo/apollo-conn-gen) library to generate the connector schema.
+If you are intending to convert specs or JSONs automatically then do check it out.

 ## Features

 - Upload OpenAPI specifications (YAML or JSON), or